tjohns/zf/README.txt

 modify these to use only ASCII characters, or choose a different translation adapter.

+Zend_Service_Amazon:
+Zend_Service_Amazon has been updated to comply with the latest Amazon ECommerce APIs -- which, as of 15 August 2009, will require an API key for authentication.
+As a result, if you now use Zend_Service_Amazon, you will need to pass your API key to the Zend_Service_Amazon constructor:

+    $amazon = new Zend_Service_Amazon($appId, $countryCode, $apiKey);

+Otherwise, usage of this component remains the same.

 NEW FEATURES
 ------------
 * Zend_Queue and Zend_Service_Amazon_Sqs, which provide the ability to